thomasklein/companero.js/README.md

 ## Formerly `companerojs`

-After some significant changes under the hood rename to `companero.js`.
+After some significant changes under the hood rename to `companero`.